algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Constraints**:

-- Limited access to real-time inventory from the grocery store may restrict accuracy of in-stock recommendations.
+- Limited access to real-time inventory from the grocery store may restrict the accuracy of in-stock recommendations.
-- The search bar will only be used for cheeses and wines in the Proof Of Concept.
+- The search bar will only be used for cheeses and wines in the Proof of Concept.
 - Must comply with local regulations for food labeling, allergens<sup><a id="4-bis" href="#4">[4]</a></sup>, and data privacy (e.g., GDPR).
 - The application must function offline or with limited connectivity, at least for basic features.
 - UI must accommodate quick usage in a shopping setting.